Fire Alarm Categories Guide for UK Businesses

 • Industrial sites

-• Storage areas
+• Storage and technical rooms

 Example

-Category P2 – Protection of specified areas
+Category P2 – Protection of Specified Areas

 Fire Alarm: M Category